 If you try cashing old checks that bounce, the bank may charge a “deposit item returned” fee.
 The fee varies from bank to bank.

-Santander Bank, for example, charges $15 a check, while at Wells Fargo and Bank of America, the fee is $12.
+Santander Bank, for example, charges $15 a check, while at Bank of America, the fee is $12.
 The fee might even be higher for international checks.
-Plus, the person who wrote the bounced check might be charged a non-sufficient funds fee of up to $35.
+Plus, the person who wrote the bounced check might be charged a nonsufficient funds fee of up to $35.

-If the stale check is a nominal amount that doesn’t surpass the returned-check fee and you’re unable to contact the check writer for a new check or to make sure his account is still active, your best bet may be to forfeit the check and call it a learning experience.
+If the stale check is a nominal amount that doesn’t surpass the returned-check fee, and you’re unable to contact the check writer for a new check or to make sure their account is still active, your best bet may be to forfeit the check and chalk it up to a learning experience.